Jusb3/ImHex-Zlib-Plugin/README.md

-# ImHex C++ Plugin Template
+# ImHex Zlib Plugib

-This repository is a template repository for building plugins for ImHex in C++.
+This repository contains source code to build a plugin for ImHex.
+This plugin adds `zlib::decompress(u8[] bytes)` function to the [PatternLanguage](https://github.com/WerWolv/PatternLanguage).
+The plugin is effectively a wrapper to the [Zlib](https://github.com/madler/zlib) inflate.
+Zlib inflate can decompress raw deflate, zlib wrapped deflate and gzip wrapped deflate streams.

 ## Building